rmedeiros/PortfolioScan/README.md

 3. Run `mvn clean install` to build the project and install the necessary dependencies.

 ### Implementing your extractor
 PortfolioScan follows an Event-Driven-Architecture.
-If you want to extend it with your own extractor,
+If you want to extend it with your own extractor, you need to implement the `Extractor` interface.
+The `Extractor` interface has the following methods:

 ### Configuration
 #### Configuring PortfolioScan